chadmcox/Azure_AD_Conditional_Access_Policies/README.md

   * Conditional Access Policies
   * Sign in Logs to be sent to Log Analytics
   * Ability to query Sign in logs via microsoft graph
-* **If a third party IDP is used, it must send the multiauthn claim when it performs mfa, so that Azure AD knows a mfa was performed and is reflcted in the logs.** Here is more info about the settings that needs to be done for this: [Set federatedIdpMfaBehavior to enforceMfaByFederatedIdp](https://learn.microsoft.com/en-us/azure/active-directory/authentication/how-to-migrate-mfa-server-to-azure-mfa-with-federation#set-federatedidpmfabehavior-to-enforcemfabyfederatedidp)
+* **If a third party IDP or ADFS is used to federate the tenant, it must send the multiauthn claim when it performs mfa, so that Azure AD knows a mfa was performed and is reflcted in the logs.** Here is more info about the settings that needs to be done for this: [Set federatedIdpMfaBehavior to enforceMfaByFederatedIdp](https://learn.microsoft.com/en-us/azure/active-directory/authentication/how-to-migrate-mfa-server-to-azure-mfa-with-federation#set-federatedidpmfabehavior-to-enforcemfabyfederatedidp).
+Without this data the queries will not provide to much value.
 * Risk Policies require P2 License.
 * Workload Identity License is required to view those risk.